JuniperChicago/ticktext/README.md

 WIP

-A small utility to correct the alignment of SVG text elements.
+A small utility to correct the alignment of radially positioned SVG text elements.

 ## Purpose